Machine learning for hydrodynamic stability

-The average precision after 5 independent tests was 0.964, and the average F1 score was 0.969.} The visualisation of the bifurcation boundary in \rbl{Figure~\ref{step-figure-VI}} is generated by training the neural network on 375 data points, sampling the parameter set at 50,000 points normally distributed around $\Re=218$ and plotting the predicted classification at these points.
+The mean precision after 5 independent \rbl{ generalisation tests of this type was 0.964.
+The mean F1 score for the 5 tests was 0.969.}

+\rbl{The data-splitting test results are unsurprising.
+It is clear} that simpler strategies such as a $k$ nearest neighbour or a shallow decision tree classifier would be equally effective ways of visualising the decision boundary in cases like this where one is prepared to generate results with a rich set of well-chosen training points.
+The attractive features of the shallow neural network classifier lie in its {\it simplicity} (it is essentially parameter-free: the architecture is fixed and the optimisation strategy does not need to be specially tuned), its {\it practicality} (the raw output of the network is the probability of the bifurcation being observed), \rbl{its {\it generalisability} (to high-dimensional parameter vectors),} and its {\it speed} (the total time taken to complete the training was less than 4 minutes when the open-source Python code was run on a 2018 MacBook Pro).

+To assess the sensitivity to discretisation parameters and validate \rbl{the surrogate model generated by the 500 data points,} a second set of 50 classification data points were randomly generated close to the classification boundary with a refined spatial grid (level 6 in \ifiss).
+In these calculations, the dimension ${n_x}$ of the algebraic system is increased from 23,842 to 94,146 and ${n_t}$, the number of time steps, is increased from 1200 to 1600.
+The results are shown in Figure~\ref{step-figure-VII}. \rbl{It is reassuring to observe that only one parameter combination was misclassified by the surrogate model.
+The results in the next section demonstrate that data points with perturbations of magnitude between $10^{-3}$ and $10^{-4}$ prove to be the most difficult to classify correctly.}